MicrosoftDocs/windows-itpro-docs/windows/keep-secure/WDAV-working/scheduled-catch-up-scans-windows-defender-antivirus.md

 5. Expand the tree to **Windows components > Windows Defender Antivurs > Scan** and configure the following settings:

     1. If you have set up scheduled quick scans, double-click the **Turn on catch-up quick scan** setting and set the option to **Enabled**.
-    2. If you have set up scheduled full scans, double-click the **Turn on catch-up full scan** setting and set the option to **Enabled**.
+    2. If you have set up scheduled quick scans, double-click the **Turn on catch-up full scan** setting and set the option to **Enabled**.
     3. Double-click the **Define the number of days after which a catch-up scan is forced** setting and set the option to **Enabled**.
     4. Enter the number of scans that can be missed before a scan will be automatically run when the user next logs on to the PC.
-The type of scan that is run is determined by the **Specify the scan type to use for a scheduled scan** (see the [Schedule scans](scheduled-catch-up-scans-windows-defender-antivirus.md) topic).
+If you have set up scheduled quick scans, a quick scan will be run; if you have set up scheduled full scans, a full scan will be run.

 > [!NOTE]
 > The GP setting title refers to the number of days.
 The setting, however, is applied to the number of scans (not days) before the catch-up scan will be run.